CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 Delete local files is explicit and confirmation-gated.
-The runtime lock refuses deletion while inference is active, unloads an idle resident model, and removes only that public repository's active, candidate/staging, rollback, metadata, and model-specific Hub-cache paths.
+The runtime lock refuses deletion while inference is active, unloads an idle resident model, and removes only that public repository's active, candidate/staging, rollback, and metadata paths.
+Transient cache data lives below the canonical cache root and is not part of persistent model installation.
 The response reports bytes reclaimed.
 The JSON catalogue and all custom XREPORT checkpoints remain untouched, so the same public card returns to `not_downloaded` and can be downloaded again.